praishere/Weather-forecast--dashboard/README.md

 # Weather Forecast App

 This is a simple weather forecast application built with Reactjs, CsS, Tailwind Css, Javascript, HTML.
+#When using the website:
+Make the first character capital, and for accurate results type complete name (e.g: New Delhi)

 ## Getting Started